AdvancedBot/deep_learning_notes/README.md

 # first_cv
-This is the first project for CV learning
+This is the first project for CV learning.

+for test